Catholic NABRE Bibles: Which One?

 Saint Benedict Press:

-SBP/TAN offers a compact edition in several bindings, which are attractive, but rather less economical than competing editions, and unfortunately not all that easy to read.
-The compact size is achieved at the price of smallish text size (8.5 pt. text, 6.5 pt. notes), and of paper thin enough to permit noticeable bleeding of the text on opposing pages.
+SBP/TAN offers a compact NABRE edition in several bindings, which are attractive, but somewhat less economical than competing editions, and unfortunately not all that easy to read.
+Their compact size is achieved at the price of both smallish text size (8.5 pt. text, 6.5 pt. notes), and of paper thin enough to permit noticeable bleeding of the text on opposing pages.
 If your eyes are young enough to handle the font, this edition has a clean, pleasant layout, although the cross-references presentation is inadequate.
 Includes the 3-year Sunday Readings schedule, and a collection of Catholic prayers.
+You can find better editions.

 Saint Jerome’s Press: